 RENEWAL/REPLACEMENT OF CERPAC

 In conclusion, any foreigner who desires to obtain CERPAC Nigeria needs to meet the above requirements.
 This CERPAC permits a foreigner to live and work in Nigeria for a maximum of two years.
 The application for CERPAC in Nigeria must have been preceded by application and approval of expatriate quota from a company employing the expatriates.

 The CERPAC or Nigeria resident permit is renewable every two years.

-Written by Immigration Law Department at Resolution Law Firm, Nigeria
+Written by Immigration Law Unit at Resolution Law Firm, Nigeria